AichaRi/Secure-Web-Application/README.md

-# 🛡️ Flask Secure Demo App
+# 🛡️ Building a Secure Web Application

 This is a security-focused Flask web application that demonstrates:
 - Secure user login and registration diasllowing SQL injection